'Parasite' scores upset at SAG awards, boosting Oscar chances

 “Parasite,” the Korean language social satire about the wealth gap in South Korea, beat homegrown Hollywood movies with A-list casts “The Irishman” and “Once Upon a Time in Hollywood” to take the top prize of best movie ensemble cast.

-Winning the award, director Bong Joon Ho said it made him think that “maybe we haven’t created such a bad movie.”
+“Parasite” lead actor Song Kang Ho said winning on Sunday made him think that “maybe we haven’t created such a bad movie.”

 “I am so honored to receive this award.
 I will never forget such a beautiful night,” he said through an interpreter.